ByAUJay

 Common pitfalls (and how to avoid them)

-• Fewer failed sign-ins and fewer stuck transactions through Link Mode, push, and EIP‑5792 batching. (docs.reown.com)
+- Fewer failed sign-ins and fewer stuck transactions thanks to Link Mode, push notifications, and EIP‑5792 batching.
+Check it out here: (docs.reown.com).

-• Lower support volume via origin verification, encrypted pushes, and predictable redirects. (docs.reown.com)
+- Lower support volume by implementing origin verification, encrypted pushes, and predictable redirects.
+You can read more about it here: (docs.reown.com).

 Like what you're reading?
 Let's build together.